How to Make a Difference

 If you are someone who can take a step towards love, spread a little light and make this world a tiny bit better, you may consider fostering.

-Fostering is an act done by a state certified voluntary caregivers to provide a happy childhood to a child who was forced away from his birth parents.
+Fostering is an act done by a state-certified voluntary caregiver to provide a happy childhood to a child who was forced away from his birth parents.

 It is a beautiful and highly satisfying thing to do while you live in this world – spreading the love.